-Taking meeting minutes is important for both historical record-keeping and a reference for guests who couldn’t attend.
+Taking meeting minutes is important for both historical record-keeping and as a reference for guests who couldn’t attend.
 Despite the nomenclature, meeting minutes don’t have anything to do with actual minutes — meeting minutes are just about documenting the key decisions that were made and what’s to come next as a result.

-Keep reading for helpful tips on how to take meeting minutes effectively, what you should include in your notes, and a simple template you can copy.
+Keep reading for helpful tips on how to take meeting minutes effectively, what you should include in your notes and a simple template you can copy.

 Have you been tasked with recording the meeting minutes of an upcoming board meeting?
 Here’s what your meeting minutes need to include:

-To record excellent minutes of a meeting, this is what you should do before, during, and after your meetings:
+For starters, it’s important to note you don’t need to record every single thing said in the meeting.
+In order to record excellent minutes of a meeting, this is what you should do before, during, and after your meetings: